cguth7/cguth7.github.io/_posts/2020-10-20-game-theory-foundation.md

 The average regret plot is the inverse of the reward plot because it is the best possible reward minus the actual rewards received and so the goal is to minimize the regret.

 **Upper Confidence Bound (UCB)**
 There are many algorithms for choosing bandit arms.
 The last one we'll touch on is called Upper Confidence Bound (UCB).
+This bound represents that even though we have some data about the value of an arm, there is some uncertainty around it so we can take the upper bound of this uncertainty to determine which arm to pull next.

 $$A_t = \arg\max_{a}(Q_t(a) + c*\sqrt{\frac{log{t}{N_t(a)}})$$

+The output of the formula is to choose the optimal action.
+The $$Q_{t(a)}$$ represents the exploitation -- it is the average value so far of the pulls from playing action $$a$$ at time $$t$$.
+The rest of the equation represents the exploration and $$c$$ is the exploration constant.
+The $$t$$ term in the numerator represents the number of pulls completed so far in total (not just for a particular action) and the denominator term represents the number of pulls for action $$a$$.
+This means that for actions that have been pulled less, the term will be higher (we are more uncertain about the true value of that action).

+The Upper Confidence Bound formula effectively selects the action that has the highest estimated value (exploitation) plus the upper confidence bound exploration term.
+We can think of this sort of as a "maximum expectation" or "optimism in the face of uncertainty" term and therefore would choose to pull the next arm that has the highest upper confidence bound value, and the equation for that arm would be updated after each pull with the new $$Q_{t(a)}$$ estimate and new values of $$t$$ and $$N_{t(a)}$$.

 ### Regret Matching
-Regret matching means playing a strategy in proportion to the accumulated regrets.
+The concept of regret matching was developed in 2000 by Hart and Mas-Collel.
+Regret matching means playing a future strategy in proportion to the accumulated regrets from past actions.
 As we play, we keep track of the accumulated regrets for each action and then play in proportion to those values.
 For example, if the total regret values for Rock are 5, Paper 10, Scissors 5, then we have total regrets of 20 and we would play Rock 5/20 = 1/4, Paper 10/20 = 1/2, and Scissors 5/20 = 1/4.

 It makes sense intuitively to prefer actions with higher regrets because they provide higher utility, as shown in the prior section.
-So why not just play the highest regret action always?
+So why not just play the highest regret action always or with some epsilon?
 Because playing in proportion to the regrets allows us to keep testing all of the actions, while still more often playing the actions that have the higher chance of being best.
+It also means that we aren't as predictable.
 It could be that at the beginning, the opponent happened to play Scissors 60% of the time even though their strategy in the long run is to play it much less.
 We wouldn't want to exclusively play Rock in this case, we'd want to keep our strategy more robust.

 The regret matching algorithm works like this:
 1. Initialize regret for each action to 0